 Roleplay: Create A Pokemon Anime Style Battling

 Welcome trainers to Smogon's CAP ASB League!
 Here we strive to make a welcoming, fun, and challenging game for you to enjoy as a spectator or, hopefully, a participant.This forum roleplay was created in February 2011 on the Smogon forums by Deck Knight to keep the CAP forum active during the downtime caused during the Generation IV to Generation V transition.
 The spinoff game eventually became VERY popular and eventually became active enough to be moved to the resident game forum where it lives to this day.
-Deck Knight maintained the game until his retirement in early 2015.
-The roleplay is now maintained by the several moderators who moderate the forum.A typical CAP ASB match involves players sending out at first before making orders.
+Deck Knight maintained the game until his retirement in early 2015, where the game is now maintained by the several moderators who moderate the forum.A typical CAP ASB match involves players sending out at first before making orders.
 Orders consist of two to three actions (depending on format) which are generally using a move or command and substitutions that allow for alteration of orders in the case of a specific order or outcome happening.
 Because of the forum nature, players take turns to order so those who order first are inherently at a disadvantage when the second order player can take full advantage of whatever the first order player does.
 After orders are made, the referee of the match will interpret both player's orders and then calculate the results of the round before posting it.
 Then the battlers point out errors the referee made generally for their benefit.
 This repeats until a winner is found.CAP ASB is a lot different to other Pokémon ASB's in that it is far less flavor-driven and more mechanics-driven and dictated by numbers and objectivity.This page is a work in progress, and needs more Wiki Magic.
 Smogonites are contributing, as of this edit.There is now a Character Page for the individual users of CAP ASB, and a YMMV Page for subjective tropes.
 Both are also under construction.

 The ultimate goal of CAP ASB, when still in its beta stages.